 Carlyle Group

 Unlike Lockheed Martin and General Dynamics (who manufacture weapons) or Bechtel and Halliburton (who design, build, and manage large enterprises), the Carlyle Group specializes in investing.
 Since its founding in 1987, this Washington DC–based corporation has made billions on investments, mergers, and acquisitions with defense manufacturing companies.
 As the military began to increase outsourcing of manufacturing and services to private companies, a new niche market was created for private-equity firms.
 The Carlyle Group found its initial success as a “leveraged buyout” firm by purchasing underperforming defense companies with borrowed money, installing their own management team, encouraging investment, passing off its debt onto its acquisitions and then selling the companies at a large profit.
 With the 1997 sale of BDM International, Inc., the group made a 650 percent profit.
-That level of profit makes Carlyle heavily dependent on connections to Wall Street financial institutions which underwrite these loans but also keep Wall Street solvent.
+That level of profit makes Carlyle heavily dependent on connections to Wall Street financial institutions, which underwrite these loans but also keep Wall Street solvent.
 That was illustrated by the 2008 bailouts.
 It also means that those companies, including government contractors, have to be very profitable to pay off those debts and enrich their new owners.

 Links between high-ranking government offices and Carlyle are profuse.
 Former Secretary of Defense Frank Carlucci, chairman of Carlyle at the time of the United Defense sale, was the college roommate of GW Bush Secretary of Defense Donald Rumsfeld at Princeton.
 Other notable links include William Kennard, former Federal Communications Commission (FCC) chairman, who under Carlyle directs the business investments of the companies he once regulated.
 Former Secretary of State James Baker and his former boss, George H. Bush, have also worked for Carlyle.
 Bush commands over $500,000 for his speeches in support of the company.
 Bush and Baker have been particularly valuable to the company as emissaries to investors in the Middle East, most notably the Saudi Arabian Bin Laden Group.
 Other Carlyle affiliates included Arthur Levitt, Bill Clinton’s Chairman of the Securities and Exchange Commission ; and Mack McLarty, Clinton’s White House Chief of Staff.
-The in Laden family was a major shareholder as well, until both parties concluded that the relationship with the l Qaeda leader’s family (and the source of his wealth) was “receiving more attention than it deserved.”
+The bin Laden family was a major shareholder as well, until both parties concluded that the relationship with the al Qaeda leader’s family (and the source of his wealth) was “receiving more attention than it deserved.”
 Carlyle invests in both conventional and digital defense contractors.
 Members of the Carlyle Group’s Board also have board seats or other affiliations with corporations that include ExxonMobil, MCI Communications, Sprint Nextel, Duke Energy, Reuters, and Ford Motors.
 Bank affiliations among Carlyle’s leaders include Morgan Stanley, Goldman Sachs, and Bank of America.

 The Security/Digital Complex